htadicha/Cyclocation-bike-club/README.md

  - testing ensures compatibilty across different devices and and screen sizes.
  ## Validator Testing
  - HTML
-    -  No error were found returned when passing through the official [W3C validator]()
+    -  No error were returned when passing through the official [W3C validator]
+- CSS
+  - No erros were returned when passing through the official [W3C CSS Validator (Jigsaw)]()
  ## Unified fixed bugs
  ## Deployment
  ## Credits